mebmiranda/U.S.-Flight-Delay-and-Cancellation-Prediction/README.md

 - Project Report ISYE 6740.pdf: The submitted project report.

 ### Conclusion
-This project aims to address the issue of flight delays and cancellations using data analytics.
-The team used the Airline On-Time Performance dataset and local weather data to predict flight results for the 10 busiest U.S. airports.
-The classification models developed in this project can be used to aid airlines in making better decisions regarding flight cancellation, leading to improved customer experience and route recovery planning.
+Flight delays and cancellations can cause significant inconvenience to travelers and incur significant costs to airlines.
+This project aimed to address this issue by using data analytics to predict flight results for the 10 busiest U.S. airports.
+The Airline On-Time Performance dataset and local weather data were utilized to develop predictive models for two scenarios.

+In the first scenario, flight results were classified as On Time/Early, Slight Delay, Moderate Delay, Long Delay, or Cancelled.
+However, no significant distinction was found between the different types of delays and on-time/early flights.
+Thus, On Time/Early, Slight Delay, Moderate Delay, and Long Delay flights were grouped as Arrived for the second scenario, which only classified flight results as either Arrived or Cancelled.

+While the four models performed poorly in scenario 1, with accuracy ranging from 57.07% to 62.09%, all models achieved an impressive 99% accuracy in scenario 2.
+The success of the models in scenario 2 suggests that the current dataset may be missing important features that are useful in distinguishing On Time/Early and Delay flights.
+Future studies could consider additional relevant features such as airport congestion or airline schedules, which could further improve the model's ability to predict flight delays.